Arackulele/GrimoraMod/README.md

 - Lich Underling (Lich underling#7678) for additional Card Art

+- Blind, the Bound Demon (Blind, the Bound Demon#6475) for Gameplay footage

 ### 3D Models

 - Pink (Pink#6999) for making the Boss Skull Models , currently working on a full crypt 3D Model, etc